Antonio Sanabria: Torino

 On 31 January 2021, Sanabria signed a four-year contract with fellow Serie A club Torino.

 On 4 January 2024, Sanabria extended his contract with Torino until 30 June 2026.

 Cremonese

 On 21 August 2025, Sanabria joined Cremonese.

+Internacional

+On 20 August 2026, Sanabria signed with Internacional in Brazil until the end of 2029.

 International career

 Sanabria played for both the under-17 and under-20 Paraguay teams.

 In 2013, Sanabria was called up to the Paraguay national team for two qualification matches for the 2014 FIFA World Cup, against Bolivia and Argentina to make an official appearance for the national team, in the case that Spain wanted to nationalize him.

 He made his full squad debut on 14 August 2013, in a 3–3 draw against Germany.
 Sanabria was selected as part of Paraguay's Copa America Centenario squad, where he made two appearances.
 He came on as a substitute in the second group stage match against Colombia, as well as started in the final group stage match against the United States.

+On 1 June 2026, he was named by head coach Gustavo Alfaro in Paraguay's 26-man squad for the 2026 FIFA World Cup.